GrammaTech/sel/python/README.md

 for `print(a)`, there are two child slots, `[['FUNCTION', 1], ['ARGUMENTS', 1]]`, allowing for destructuring into component parts of the AST.

-In addition, internally, each AST has private before/after-AST slots for storing comments that appear in the source code.
-For instance, in the AST for the function body below, the `return 0` AST has the comment `# This is a comment` stored in the internal before-AST slot.
+In addition, internally, each AST has private before/after/internal-AST slots for storing comments, errors, and internal whitespace that appears in the source code.
+For instance, in the AST for the function body below, the block AST has the comment `# This is a comment` stored in the internal before-AST slot.

 ```python
 def foo():